teajsshekokar/caspar/README.md

 # Caspar App

 Tried to keep things simple as much as possible.
-Implemented the skeleton for the solution.
-There still few imporoment needed that been highlited in the Assumptions sections.
+Implemented the skeleton for the problem.
+Application and infra is in the same repository.

 Project structure